 ABOUT BARNES FOR BEGINNERS…

 “George Barnes was a consummate musician — guitarist, composer, arranger, conductor, producer, performer — and (with the exception of Lady Winters, the piano teacher with whom he studied when he was 4), he was completely self-taught.
-In the last ten years of his life, he became just as extraordinary a teacher, and came to cherish that role as much as he loved creating music.
+In the last ten years of his life, he became an extraordinary teacher, and came to cherish that role as much as he loved creating music.

 I was his student for 23 years, from the instant I was born until the moment he died.
 He taught me to love baseball, to hail a cab in Manhattan, to make great Tex-Mex chili, to do the times table in my head, to drive a car, to laugh.